-Taxpayers claim the exemption by filing Form 5278 Eligible Manufacturing Personal Property Exemption Claim, Ad Valorem Personal Property Statement, and Report of Fair Market Value of Qualified New and Previously Existing Personal Property (Combined Document) with the local unit where the personal property is located no later than February 20th.
+Taxpayers claim the exemption by filing Form 5278 Eligible Manufacturing Personal Property Exemption Claim, Personal Property Statement, and Report of Fair Market Value of Qualified New and Previously Existing Personal Property (Combined Document) with the local unit where the personal property is located no later than February 20th.
 The February 20th date will move to the next business day when February 20th falls on a weekend or a holiday.
-Form 5278 must be received by the local unit on or before February 20th and the STC has determined that postmarks are not acceptable.
+Form 5278 must be postmarked on or before February 20th.

-Form 5278 contains three parts: Part 1, Form to Claim the Exemption, Part 2, Ad Valorem Personal Property Statement and Part 3, Report of Fair Market Value of Qualified New and Previously Existing Personal Property.
+Form 5278 contains three parts: Part 1, Form to Claim the Exemption, Part 2, Personal Property Statement and Part 3, Report of Fair Market Value of Qualified New and Previously Existing Personal Property.
 Together these three parts form the Combined Document.